Updated: Aug 27, 2021

 Adrenal Strain-Constant stress causes your body to pump out more cortisol, more cortisol means a huge strain on your adrenal glands.
 Constant distress signals cause adrenal dysregulation or "burnout" that greatly impairs fertility and can cause mood swings, exhaustion, weight (loss or gain), emotional and mental strain, and more.

 Effects Blood Sugar-An increase in cortisol affects your body's insulin levels and its ability to control and regulate blood sugar levels.
 This can increase testosterone, impairing or delaying ovulation or it can increase estrogen levels which can cause PMS symptoms, cysts, and fibroids.

 Decreases Progesterone-When cortisol demands get high, progesterone levels suffer as cortisol can "steal" progesterone levels leading to increased PMS symptoms, an irregular cycle, and impaired fertility.

 Increases PMS-Lower progesterone levels often lead to higher estrogen levels or estrogen dominance.
 Estrogen dominance can cause painful periods, headaches, mood swings, weight gain, and cysts.

-Skipped Periods-Stress greatly effects ovulation, delayed ovulation can cause late or even skipped periods.
-This can lead to much greater heath issues such as PCOS, endometriosis, infertility and cysts.
+Skipped Periods-Stress greatly affects ovulation, delayed ovulation can cause late or even skipped periods.
+This can lead to much greater health issues such as PCOS, endometriosis, infertility and cysts.

 Changes Cycle Timing-While stress doesn't always cause a loss of ovulation or your period altogether, it can cause the timing of these phases to be "off" whether it be too late or too early.
 This can be a problem for those who are trying to conceive or cycle-sync their diet and exercise.